ojalaw/INTOL-MP1/TESTING.md

 Spinning globe on all devices
 - The spinning globe remains central and continues to spin regardless of the device.
-- The spinning globe does not appear strecthed or distorted.
+- The spinning globe does not appear stretched or distorted.

 View capabilities button
 - The button navigated to the capabilities page as expected.